 “The beauty and benefit of the Human Service and Health Care Providers Connection Academy were that it brought together people from a broad range of human services and health care organizations to focus on the important intersection of health services and human services organizations addressing social drivers of health, in order to achieve better health outcomes," said one participant.
 "I liked the fact that the sessions went deeper than conversation and included reflection, interaction, and group projects.
 It was remarkable to hear diverse viewpoints, but a shared vision of better health outcomes for all.
 I came away with partnerships and action steps that I can implement right away.”

 In the future, the success of upstreaming healthy opportunities to improve health outcomes will rely on meaningful connections between human service and healthcare providers in all counties across North Carolina.
 The inaugural cohort of the Human Service and Health Care Providers Connection Academy is just the beginning of Greensboro AHEC’s journey to meeting NC AHEC’s mission of bridging academic institutions and communities to improve the health of the people of North Carolina with a focus on underserved populations.

-The Human Service and Health Care Providers Connection Academy was made possible by a NC AHEC Investment in the Future grant and a collaborative effort between Greensboro AHEC, Cone Health Healthy Communities, Cone Health Foundation, United Way of Greater Greensboro, Guilford County Health Department and the Alamance County Health Department.
+The Human Service and Health Care Providers Connection Academy was made possible by an NC AHEC Investment in the Future grant and a collaborative effort between Greensboro AHEC, Cone Health Healthy Communities, Cone Health Foundation, United Way of Greater Greensboro, Guilford County Health Department, and the Alamance County Health Department.